stevensonlab/teaching/sand/labs/lab7/README.md

 # Lab 7

 This lab is designed to introduce you to two concepts in unsupervised learning: dimensionality reduction and clustering.
-The goal is to complete a script that will replicate a (simplified) spike sorting pipeline using spike waveforms from a polytrode recording in rat hippocampus.
+The goal is to complete a script that will replicate a (simplified) spike sorting pipeline using spike waveforms from a multielectrode recording in rat hippocampus.

 Start by downloading the code (.m file) and data (.mat file).